PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariablesAndDataTransformation.md

 Create an .pbix file called "VariablesMockAssessment" and follow these instructions:

-1. Create a variable called 'lunch' with a string describing an item you had for lunch: food only.
+1. Create a variable called 'lunch' with a text/string describing an item you had for lunch: food only.
 2. Delete the variable.
-3. Create a vector named 'drinks' containing all your drinks you ate today: as strings.
+3. Create a vector named 'drinks' containing all your drinks you ate today: as text/strings.
-4. Create a vector named 'foods' listing all the food you ate today; as strings.
+4. Create a vector named 'foods' listing all the food you ate today; as text/strings.
 5. Create a table/matrix containing the food and drinks you had today.
 6. Add the times; as numerical values, when you ate or drank something.

 Save your mock assessment to your GitHub repository and refer to it in your learning log.
 In Datalab you and your classmates are going to look at one another's scripts and run it.

-# 4) Daily Q&A
-At 16:00, there's a online meeting on our Microsoft Team Channel  you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Tomorrow we will cover descriptive analysis: what can we tell about the data by just looking at the data distribution and summary statistics?

 ## Resources